Seven deadly snakes in Thailand and how to spot them

 The king cobra (Photo: Thai National Parks)

-Regional colour variations occur throughout Thailand, with specimens appearing in black, greyish-green, and brown.
+Regional colour variations can be found throughout Thailand, with black, greyish-green, and brown.
 The belly ranges from yellow to nearly white, while throat areas show reddish-orange colouration.

-Despite their fearsome reputation, king cobras remain generally non-aggressive except during mating seasons or when guarding eggs.
-When threatened, they rear their front section, expand their narrower hood, expose fangs, and emit loud hissing sounds.
+Despite their fearsome reputation, king cobras are generally non-aggressive except during mating seasons or when guarding eggs.

-These diurnal hunters occasionally appear at night, preferring forest habitats near water sources.

 Banded krait